-With regard to respecting and empathizing with different values, the NEC Group Code of Conduct strictly prohibits people at NEC from acting with prejudice on the grounds of race, belief, age, social position, family origin, nationality, ethnicity, religion, gender, sexual orientation and gender identity, and physical or mental disability.
-Furthermore, the NEC Group Human Rights Policy sets out detailed policies for our initiatives on human rights based on the "NEC Way," and explicitly states that we must respect the individuality of each person and not act in any way that may offend the dignity of any individual.
+The NEC Group Code of Conduct strictly prohibits people at NEC from acting with prejudice on the grounds of race, belief, age, social position, family origin, nationality, ethnicity, religion, gender, sexual orientation, and gender identity, as well as physical or mental disability, and strictly prohibits actions that belittle individuals, including bullying, harassment, child labour, and forced labour.
+Furthermore, the NEC Group Human Rights Policy sets out and advocates detailed policies for our initiatives on human rights based on the NEC Way and explicitly states that in all types of corporate activities we must respect the individuality of each person and not act in any way that may harm their dignity.

 Promotion of Global Recruitment of Human Resources

 To achieve global business expansion, NEC is working to recruit non-Japanese individuals in its research, technology, sales, and corporate administration departments.

 Promoting Women’s Career Advancement and Active Participation in the Workplace